Chick-fil-A Logo Consent Manager

 accessToken string The user's access token for API authentication.

-The Dependencies interface supports the following required properties:
+The Dependencies object supports the following required properties:

 Property Type Description